Jerman Lepcha: Early life

 Jerman was born on 1 May 1910 in Namthang, Sikkim.
 He was deprived of higher education because of lack of any school in the village but had functional knowledge of Lepcha language and Nepali language.
 His name became Jerman from Germon, which in lepcha language means yellow by an error.

 Reform

 Jerman was tormented by the exploitation of the Kazi contractors and hence decided to reform against them.
 He succeeded in abolishing the trend of carrying Kazis in palanquins by locals.
 He became part of an underground movement launched by Jainarayan Sapkota, Krishnalal Dahal, Khadanand Dahal, Dharmidhar Dahal and Mahasing Limbu.
 He also became part of non cooperative movement and encouraged the farmers to keep the lands of the Kazi contractors uncultivated and in famine asked people to loot the food reserves of the Kazi contractors.

 Persecution

-Jerman was persecuted and tortured by the powerful Kazi contractors, he was tied in front of a tiger to be killed by the tiger but he fought the tiger bare handed and killed the tiger.
+Jerman was persecuted and tortured by the powerful Kazi contractors.
+One story says that he was tied in front of a tiger to be killed by it but he fought it bare handed and killed it.
 Few attempts of assassination of Jerman were also planned but he survived.
 Kazi contractors framed legal charges against him but failed to prove anything against him.